 To execute code cells:

-Now click the icon on the line with the y versus x plot cell mark.
+Now click the icon or press Ctrl+Enter on the line with the y versus x plot cell mark.
 The corresponding graph should appear.

 Let's put a breakpoint at the line: